Guides/Domains/Connect a domain/Connect a domain name (alternative method)

 About this method

-This method is suitable if you need to keep an existing email service running or if your domain name registrar doesn’t allow name server changes.
+This method is suitable if you need to keep an existing email service running, if your domain name registrar doesn’t allow name server changes, or if you use external services that require different name servers (such as Cloudflare).

 Using this method means: